SSP for Individuals

 Less desire for sweets and snacks.

-They were able to get by with less psychotropic drugs on which they had been dependent until then.
+They got by with fewer psychotropic drugs on which they had previously been dependent.

-People who were prone to travel sickness had fewer or no problems with it afterwards.
+People who were prone to motion sickness had fewer to no problems with it afterward.

-People with autistic traits report that they felt less overwhelmed after using sensory stimuli.
+People with autistic traits reported feeling less overwhelmed after using sensory stimuli.

-These effects and my personal experience of the lasting effects convinced me of the application.
+This effect and personal experience of the lasting effects convinced me to use it myself.

 And this is how the application works:

-On the following days we will start with a short preliminary talk, so that I can get an impression of how your organism reacts to the SSP.
+Before the first application, you will learn from me all the essentials.
+I explain the technique to you.
+The headphones you use must not suppress any sounds.
+On the following days we start with a short preliminary talk, so that I get an impression of how your organism reacts to the SSP.

-You will listen to this frequency-modulated music over headphones for one hour every day.
-The headphones are necessary because only in this way can the stimulation of the middle ear muscles be guaranteed.
+You will listen to this frequency-modulated music through headphones for 30 minutes to one hour every day.
+The headphones are necessary because this is the only way to ensure stimulation of the middle ear muscles.

-During this time you can rest or paint, knit, play cards, do puzzles, leaf through illustrated books - everything that does not activate your nervous system.
-During the entire application period I stay with you online in-sight to enable co-regulation.
+During this time you can rest or paint, knit, play cards, do puzzles, leaf through picture books – anything from which your nervous system is not activated.
+During the entire application period, I will stay close to you to allow co-regulation.
+Afterwards, it is good if you engage in physical activity, for example, by taking a walk.

 It is not relaxation music.